A Day Trip to Bonifacio Corsica

 The limestone cliffs and the old town of Bonifacio (diagonal line is the staircase!)

-The stairway leads down to a secured pathway constructed from a natural rift in the cliff and eventually to a grotto that was once used by the locals for a supply of fresh water.
+The stairway leads down to a secured pathway constructed from a natural rift in the cliff and a grotto once used by the locals for fresh water.

-I can’t imagine having to go up and down that staircase every time you need fresh water (much less carrying it back up).
+I can’t imagine going up and down that staircase every time you need fresh water (much less carrying it back up).
 But I guess that’s the price you pay for the safety and security of living in a fortified city on the top of a cliff.

 Sea stack Bonifacio Corsica